gamblevore/speedie/Documentation/isms.md

      fs <~ " and my age is "
      fs <~ age

 Obviously the first version looks better.
 So don't worry about appending strings with embedded expressions!
 Its pre-optimised.

-Also, appending single byte strings are optimised:

-    || fs = faststring()
-    fs <~ "A"
-    fs <~ "B"

-    // gets converted to:
-    || fs = faststring()
-    fs <~ 'A' // a single byte
-    fs <~ 'B' // same

-Appending a byte is always faster than appending a string that happens to be of one length.
+(Also appending a string constant of 1 byte long, is optimised into appending a byte-number.)

 ---